gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

     * *eg.* Lays out who can be a minister, who can be a president, and their roles and responsiblities
 * States fundamental rights that other laws cannot violate
 * CAN BE AMENDED, though much harder to amend than other pieces of legislation
-    * most of Constitution's articles can be amended with a CONSTITUTIONAL AMENDMENT BILL that has the **support of MORE THAN 2/3 of Members of Parliment**
+    * most of Constitution's articles can be amended with a CONSTITUTIONAL AMENDMENT BILL that has the **support of MORE THAN 2/3 of Members of Parliament**

 ### 2. Legislation *(STATUTES)*

-> Legislations and Statutes are *interchangable terms*.
+> Legislations and Statutes are *interchangeable terms*.

-1. **Primary Legislature** *(Acts of parliment)*
+1. **Primary Legislature** *(Acts of Parliament)*
 2. **Secondary Legislature** *(Rules, Regulations, Subsidiary legislature)*

 #### PRIMARY legislation
-* Acts of Parliment
+* Acts of Parliament
 * Made by the Legislature, approved by the President
-* Acts of Parliment can be found at [Singapore Statutes](https://sso.agc.gov.sg), end with the word "Act"
+* Acts of Parliament can be found at [Singapore Statutes](https://sso.agc.gov.sg), end with the word "Act"
     * *eg.* Housing and Development ACT
-* An Act of Parliment *(PRIMARY legislation)* is a **BILL** that has been passed by Members of Parliament, vetted by Presidential Council for Minority Rights (PCMR), and has the PRESIDENT's assent.
+* An Act of Parliament *(PRIMARY legislation)* is a **BILL** that has been passed by Members of Parliament, vetted by Presidential Council for Minority Rights (PCMR), and has the PRESIDENT's assent.

 #### SECONDARY legislation
 * *a.k.a* Subsidiary legislation / Delegated legislation
 * Regulations, Rules, Orders
 * Legislation made by persons who have been delegated legislative power *(typically Ministers of Public Servants)*
-* Those persons can create regulatory law **WITHOUT having to have a bill passed in Parliment** for agreement, Presidential Council for Minority Rights, and President for final assent.
+* Those persons can create regulatory law **WITHOUT having to have a bill passed in Parliament** for agreement, Presidential Council for Minority Rights, and President for final assent.
     1. *eg. COVID-19 (Temporary Measures) Act 2020*, the **PRIMARY** legislation which enabled the COVID Committee to create **SECONDARY** legislation, *COVID-19 (Temporary Measures) (Control Order) Regulations 2020*
     2. *eg.* MAS (Monetary Authority of Singapore) has its powers *bestowed to it* by the `MAS Act`.
         * `MAS` is a **creature of statute**.
-        * `MAS Act` is a piece of **Primary Legislation** (ACT OF PARLIMENT) that allows the `MAS` to create **Secondary Legislation** (REGULATION, RULES, SUBSIDIARY LEGISLATURE) within the confines of the power bestowed to it.
+        * `MAS Act` is a piece of **Primary Legislation** (ACT OF PARLIAMENT) that allows the `MAS` to create **Secondary Legislation** (REGULATION, RULES, SUBSIDIARY LEGISLATURE) within the confines of the power bestowed to it.
             * *eg.* [MAS imposes additional capital requirement on DBS](https://www.mas.gov.sg/news/media-releases/2023/mas-imposes-further-additional-capital-requirement-on-dbs-bank-for-disruption-of-banking-services)

 ### 3. Case law